Optimise Microsoft Access Database Applications

 There are literally thousands of issues relating to Client optimisations that can improve performance.
 The most common problem is unreferenced fields, macros, tables, etc. This is the result of object name changes or deletions.
 For comprehensive checking, an Access database analysis software product is needed.

-Here are some general hints to improve the quality of an Access Database system:
+Here are some general hints to improve the quality of an Access Database Application:

 - Add error handling routines to each and every procedure.